joan jonas has been a pioneer her entire life

 Crucially, although Joan was using new technologies, she wasn’t referencing them in her work.
 “I didn’t refer to popular culture at all,” she says.
 In the late 60s, the legacy of pop art had made film, TV or music an assumed subject matter for many of her contemporaries.
 Perhaps this is why her work has taken so long to enter into a public consciousness: because it had no interest in taking the easy path of pop.

 “Through the years, the big outdoor works were to do with distance and landscape and sound delay,” she says, meaning works such as Delay Delay, “and the video works dealt with persona and alter-ego and feminism, and dressing up for the camera.”
-In the early 70s, she created the sexualised, masked character Organic Honey, to look at female identity.
+In the early 70s, she created the sexualized, masked character Organic Honey to look at female identity.

 Her work has continually addressed themes of myth, ritual and storytelling, in ways that are not blatant.
 “I’m not interested in making didactic work,” she says.
 Recently, Joan has become deeply concerned with climate change.
 “I’m not overtly making a statement,” she says, “but I make references that it’s very implied.
 The audience gets it, I don’t have to spell it out.”